-We decided to step out of our comfort zone of capital cities for our summer destination in 2014.
+We decided to step out of our comfort zone of capital cities for our summer destination with some hiking.
 What sparked the idea was that we had never been to the mountains during the summer season and after doing some research with our budget in mind we chose Innsbruck, Austria as our destination.

 We started our first few days in the Basic Hotel Innsbruck, keeping in mind our budget and to explore the city for the first few days on a cheap budget.
 We were greeted warmly after arriving late, all of our questions were answered well and what we always base our sleeping arrangements on, a location with good free WIFI.

 Hiking In Innsbruck – Up To The Top!

 With our new walking mountain boots ready to be worn we decided to spend our first day going straight up the beautiful mountain on the cable car.
 We took the Nordkettenbahnen to Hafelekar, the highest point of 2256m above sea level.
 It was amazing to see the city down below on one side and the amazing views of the mountain range on the other.